PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 Let's take a look at how the `webapp` code is consuming the `adder` and `audit` services, in the file `webapp/helper.js` we can see that the `createClient` function is using exactly the same naming scheme to dynamically resolve the service end points.

 ### There's more
 Fuge exposes information on both environment variables and DNS for us through the `info` and `zone` commands to aid us in debugging our service discovery process.
-Lets try this out.
-Start the fuge shell and then run the info command for a service:
+Let's try this out.
+Start the Fuge shell and then run the info command for a service:

 ```sh
 $ fuge shell fuge/fuge.yml